 How long on average do you look to hold each investment?

 Along with Warren Buffett, our ideal holding period is 'forever'.
 We seek to buy the best companies for you at the best time.
 However, the investment case for certain businesses is always changing.
 We review our holdings and targets in our model portfolio pretty well daily.
 If an investment case no longer exists or we have doubts about its future existence, we will look to exit that business at the right time - preferably once a profit has been turned.
-You can follow our strategy by subscribing to our newsletter.

 Your preformance reflects the rising bull market from about 2009 onward.
 How will things fare in the event of a correction or bear market?